-If a tree’s trunk continues to grow, your deck’s boards may snap.
+Caution: If a tree’s trunk continues to grow, your deck’s boards may snap.
 Trees will also produce tree litter that needs cleaning and may make your wooden structure prone to termites.

-6. Night lighting
+6. Night Lighting

 Landscape lighting around your trees is also a perfect way to set the mood.
 Are you looking forward to a relaxing dinner with friends?
 Get those appetizers ready, flip the switch, and invite everyone outside on the deck for a beautiful evening.

-Have the surrounding trees light up the sky and turn off the lights near the door, because who wants to worry about flying beetles getting in the house when company is over?
+Have the surrounding trees light up the sky and turn off the lights near the door because who wants to worry about flying beetles getting in the house when company is over?

-7. Create a quiet spot
+7. Create a Quiet Spot

 The cool shade beneath your tree makes it the perfect spot to set up a quiet space to read a book, enjoy a cup of tea, or write in a journal.
 You can turn this quiet space into a place entirely made for you.

-8. Plant a succulent garden
+8. Plant a Succulent Garden

 Though most succulents prefer sunlight, several hours of direct sunlight and scorching temperatures may burn these plants.
 Your tree plays a vital role in their growth by offering them a protective covering from too much sunshine and hot weather.

 If you want visitors to see your stunning oak tree, consider edging the tree’s base with small stones or bricks and adding layers of textured mulch.
 The mulch enhances the tree’s beauty and health, while the edging holds the mulch in place and makes the base of the tree pop.

-Edging also can be a barrier to protect the roots from people, pets, and lawn mowers.
+Edging can also be a barrier to protect the roots from people, pets, and lawn mowers.
 Hedges can make an excellent barrier that accentuates the tree while also limiting access.